Common Communication Problems in Customer Service (and What You Can Do About Them)

 Working in customer service can almost feel like you are an interpreter of sorts.
 There have been many challenging times for customer service representatives, but the major challenges come up time and time again.
 And it’s all to do with one simple thing, communication.
 Here are some of the most common communication problems in customer service, and what you can do about them.

 You wouldn’t think of technology to be the root cause of communication problems, but many customer service representatives work in call centers.
 The right technology can make a massive difference to your operation.
-Whether it’s having a quality phone system for your business or the right software, like customer cohort analysis software which will allow you to track customer engagement, it will ensure you are getting the customer’s point of view properly.
+Whether it’s having a quality phone system for your business or the right software, like software which will allow you to track customer engagement, it will ensure you are getting the customer’s point of view properly.

 A customer can struggle to get their point across.
 We need to get more information from customers, and if there is missing information, one of the best ways to do this is to send a short and personalized email.
 This helps the customer because we are laying out the action we need the customer to take, increasing the likelihood of responsiveness, but it also helps us to put across a friendly and personal approach.